Development Process and

 Currently, the privately-owned site sits largely unused as an open field and occasional parking lot, while upkeep of the grounds wastes significant water resources.
 We believe this area has the potential to better serve both the community and the environment.

 The development of Marsfield Common will include the planting of approximately 570 new trees where the open football fields currently stand.
-This would have generated circa 65% tree canopy cover across the precinct (60% greater than State Government requirements), providing shade for families and friends to enjoy the new public space in comfort.
+This will generated circa 65% tree canopy cover across the precinct (60% greater than State Government requirements), providing shade for families and friends to enjoy the new public space in comfort.

 In addition, the project included a wide range of sustainability and Environmentally Sustainable Design (ESD) initiatives relating to water, stormwater management, solar, energy-efficiency, environmental and waste management matters.